bgoonz/docs-collection/github/rest/reference/orgs.md

 ---
 title: Organizations
-intro: 'The Organizations API gives you access to control and manage all your {% data variables.product.product_name %} organizations.'
+intro: "The Organizations API gives you access to control and manage all your {% data variables.product.product_name %} organizations."
 allowTitleToDifferFromFilename: true
 redirect_from:
   - /v3/orgs
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3
 ---

 {% for operation in currentRestOperations %}
 {% unless operation.subcategory %}{% include rest_operation %}{% endunless %}
 {% endfor %}

 {% ifversion fpt %}

 ## Blocking users

 The token used to authenticate the call must have the `admin:org` scope in order to make any blocking calls for an organization.
 Otherwise, the response returns `HTTP 404`.

 {% for operation in currentRestOperations %}
 {% if operation.subcategory == 'blocking' %}{% include rest_operation %}{% endif %}
 {% endfor %}

 {% endif %}